fullopsec/Caddy-DNS-Challenge-with-Vaultwarden/README.md

 You can change any path as you wish.
 This is an example of a simple setup with everything in the same folder.

-Dont Forget to put your CLOUDFLARE_TOKEN and the correct DOMAIN.
+Don't forget to put your CLOUDFLARE_TOKEN and the correct DOMAIN.

-Try it:
+13. Launching:

 `sudo docker compose up -d`

-Then browse to the DOMAIN (https://vaultwarden.fullopsec.com in my case)
+Then browse to the subdomain (https://vaultwarden.fullopsec.com in my case)